berkeley-scf/berkeley-scf.github.io/servers/cluster/submitting.md

 from this prioritization based on recent use, all users are treated equally.

-## Node Maintenance and Reservations
+## Node maintenance and reservations

 Periodically, we perform maintenance on cluster nodes, such as OS upgrades or hardware repairs.
 During these times, we place a reservation on the